chrispetkau/nvim/readme.md

 5. Install lua-language-server for Lua language server protocol support.
 Add its install path to your Path Environment Variable.
 6. Install the Roslyn C# LSP binaries in nvim-data as per the ["Installation: Manually"](https://github.com/seblyng/roslyn.nvim).
+7. Add a shortcut to send_to_server.cmd to your Startup folder.
+8. Use Regedit to forward Neovide file associations to send_to_server.

 # Tips
 1. Use a Vim tutorial to learn the basics.
 Easiest thing is to just type `:Tutor` from within Neovim.